 Our goal for the scheme was to provide an attractive space where residents feel welcome and instantly at home.

-The developers took inspiration for the interior design from artist and local painter during the 19th century, Andrew Carrick and the original site of the old Coal Yard based just a stone’s throw from Marylebone station.
+The interior design within Carrick Yard by FLINT takes inspiration from the 19th century artist and local painter, Andrew Carrick, and the sites heritage as an old Coal Yard based just a stone’s throw from Marylebone station.
 Some of the yard’s historic brick walls have even been retained at the perimeter of the site.

 Carrick Yard appears as a monolithic brick block, carved to reveal its depth and mass, into which we inserted delicate metal balconies.